iterative/dvc.org/content/docs/studio/user-guide/model-registry/add-a-model.md

 4. Enter the path of the model file as follows:

-   - If the model file is in the Git repository or is in the cloud but is tracked by DVC and/or [MLEM], enter the relative path of the model (from the repository root).
+   - If the model file is in the Git repository or is in the cloud but is tracked by DVC, enter the relative path of the model (from the repository root).
    - Otherwise, enter the URL to the model file in the cloud.
 Iterative Studio will ask you for the repository path where the dvc reference to the model should be saved.